wintercms/docs/cms-mediamanager.md

         ]
     ]

 Congratulations!
-Now you're ready to use Rackspace CDN with OctoberCMS.
+Now you're ready to use Rackspace CDN with Winter CMS.

 <a name="audio-and-video-players"></a>
 ## Audio and video players